arunsivaramanneo/GPU-Viewer/README.md

 1. Requires Python3 to run this Application, works only on linux Operating system
 2. For Vulkan Tab to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
 3. For OpenCL Tab to work, install clinfo along with OpenCL drivers for your respective GPU's

-## KNOWN ISSUES

-1. Minor UI issues.
-2. The Extensions drop down menu in OpenGL tab will not render well if there are too many items, users may see a big empty space at the start.
-This is a GTK issue (https://github.com/arunsivaramanneo/GPU-Viewer/issues/9)
-3. The Application does not render well under dark themes.
+4. The Latest version of the application works only for Ubuntu Version 23.10 or above as it needs Libadwaita Version 1.4 or above

 ## DEVELOPMENT/TEST ENVIRONMENT

-1. Operating System : Ubuntu 23.04
+1. Operating System : Ubuntu 24.04
-2. Desktop : Gnome 42
+2. Desktop : Gnome 46
-3. Kernel : 5.15.x-xx
+3. Kernel : 6.18.x-xx
 4. IDE : VSCode